Understanding Emergent In-Context Learning from a Kernel Regression Perspective: Empirical Analysis

 \section{Empirical Analysis}

-In this section we conduct empirical analysis on LLMs in order to verify our hypothesis.
-Because Equation~\ref{eq:construction} is only one special solution among infinite many of its equivalent forms, and it also relies on the unknown HMM structure, it is infeasible to directly evaluate it on data.
+In this section, we conduct empirical analysis on LLMs in order to verify our hypothesis.
+Because Equation~\ref{eq:construction} is only one special solution among infinitely many of its equivalent forms, and it also relies on the unknown HMM structure, it is infeasible to directly evaluate it on data.
 However, we can verify if it can predict observable behaviors on LLMs in experiments.
-In this section, unless otherwise stated, we run GPT-J 6B model\footnote{\url{https://huggingface.co/docs/transformers/model_doc/gptj}} on one Tesla V100.
+Limited by computation resources in an academic lab, we analyze the GPT-J 6B model\citep{gpt-j} on one Tesla V100.
 It employs a decoder-only Transformer architecture.
-In this section, we use the validation set of sst2 dataset as a case study, while results on more tasks can be found at Appendix~\ref{appsec:more_results}.
-GPT-J-6B ICL achieves 89.6\% accuracy on the test set.
-We investigate the ICL behavior of LLMs from shallow to deep levels, and sequentially ask the following 4 questions: does the attention heads collect label information $\mathbf{e}(y_i)$ as predicted?
+In this section, we use the validation set of the sst2 dataset as a case study, while results on more tasks can be found in Appendix~\ref{appsec:more_results}.
+We investigate the ICL behavior of LLMs from shallow to deep levels, and sequentially ask the following 4 questions: Do the attention heads collect label information $\mathbf{e}(y_i)$ as predicted?
 Does the attention-kernel analogy explain LLM's prediction?
 Can we actually explain the attention values as a kind of similarity?
 Can we find where algorithmic features $\mathbf{e}(y_i), T_{\bfx_i}$ are stored?
 The following sections answer these questions one by one.